 Whooping Cough & the Pertussis Vaccine

-Recently, a vaccine was developed to help teens from getting “whooping cough” - also known as pertussis.
-Bacteria called Bordetella pertussis cause whooping cough.
-You may have gotten vaccines for whooping cough when you were a young child, but the protection often wears off by the time you are a teen.
+Several years ago, it became clear that too many teens were getting "whooping cough", also known as pertussis.
+You got vaccines for whooping cough when you were a young child, but the protection often wears off by the time you're a teen.
 That's why middle schools and high schools have had lots of students with this disease.
-Read more to learn about the pertussis vaccine and whether or not it's something you should get.
+Teens now get a booster in the same shot with tetanus and diphtheria (TdaP) at age 11-12 years old.

 What is pertussis and how do you get it?